 Our orthopedic residency curriculum uses a combination of formal and informal educational, clinical and academic activities, as well as mentored direct care of patients at one of our USC faculty practices or in a private outpatient orthopedic clinic directed by USC adjunct faculty members.

-In addition to 26–30 hours per week in the clinic, you will also serve as a teaching assistant for physical therapy courses at USC and publish original research.
+In addition to 26–35 hours per week in the clinic, you will participate in and/or publish original research and may also serve as a teaching assistant for physical therapy courses at USC (teaching is optional).

 An orthopedic resident’s typical week includes: